General information on short stay visas

 When to apply:

-- At the earliest 90 days prior to your departure date.
+- The earliest you may apply is 6 months prior to your departure date.

 Where to apply: